 Oscar from Rose of Versailles develops a romance with Andre, who's described as a "very sensitive and passionate young man", and a "true working-class hero".

-One of the things that makes Kimi ni Todoke so refreshing to read is that unlike 99% of all other shojo manga where the heroine falls for the Troubled, but Cute guy, the heroine's love interest is a genuinely Nice Guy who wins her over by simply being sweet and kind to her.
+One of the things that makes Kimi ni Todoke so refreshing to read is that unlike other shojo manga where the heroine falls for the Troubled, but Cute guy, the heroine's love interest is a genuinely Nice Guy who wins her over by simply being sweet and kind to her.

 In Future GPX Cyber Formula, Asuka Sugo doesn't return the affections of the Royal Brat rich kid and racer Randoll, she instead went for the sometimes temperamental but Nice Guy Hayato, who also happens to be her longtime friend.

 Monkey High!: Dignified, aloof Haruna falls for Macharu.
 Why?
 He was the first person who went out of his way to befriend her in spite of her cool demeanor.
 Plus, he's Adorkable and has a fun sense of humor that gets even Haruna.